obestwalter/mau-mau/docs/implementation/explore.md

-# Explore the Repository
+# Explore the repository

-To explore this application it is best if you install the [sources as editable](../dev/getting-started.md).
+To explore the code repository it is best if you install the [sources as editable](../dev/getting-started.md).
 This means you can use the application just like as if it would be installed normally but change the code and experiment.

 ## [play.py](https://github.com/obestwalter/mau-mau/blob/master/mau_mau/play.py): the most important module